-Likely cause Solution ☐ The image is difficult to see The vehicle is in a dark area The temperature around the lens is either high or low The outside temperature is low There are water droplets on the camera It is raining or humid Foreign matter (mud etc.) is adhering to the camera There are scratches on the camera Sunlight or headlights are shining directly into the camera The vehicle is under fluorescent lights, sodium lights, mercury lights, etc. If this happens due to these causes, it does not indicate a malfunction.
+Likely cause Solution

+☐ The image is difficult to see

+The vehicle is in a dark area The temperature around the lens is either high or low The outside temperature is low There are water droplets on the camera It is raining or humid Foreign matter (mud etc.) is adhering to the camera There are scratches on the camera Sunlight or headlights are shining directly into the camera The vehicle is under fluorescent lights, sodium lights, mercury lights etc. If this happens due to these causes, it does not indicate a malfunction.
 Back up while visually checking the vehicle's surroundings.
 (Use the monitor again once conditions have been improved.)
-The image on the rear view monitor system can be adjusted: refer to P. 400. ☐ The image is blurry Dirt or foreign matter (such as water droplets, snow, mud, etc.) is adhering to the camera.
-Flush the camera with a large quantity of water and wipe the camera lens clean with a soft and wet cloth. ☐ The image is out of alignment The camera or surrounding area has received a strong impact.
-Have the vehicle inspected by your Toyota dealer. ☐ The fixed guide lines are very far out of alignment The camera position is out of alignment.
+To adjust the image on the rear view monitor system screen. (→P. 361)

+☐ The image is blurry

+Dirt or foreign matter (such as water droplets, snow, mud etc.) is adhering to the camera.
+Flush the camera with a large quantity of water and wipe the camera lens clean with a soft and wet cloth.

+☐ The image is out of alignment

+The camera or surrounding area has received a strong impact.
 Have the vehicle inspected by your Toyota dealer.

-The vehicle is tilted (there is a heavy load on the vehicle, tire pressure is low due to a tire puncture, etc.) The vehicle is used on an incline.
+Likely cause Solution ☐ The fixed guide lines are very far out of alignment The vehicle is tilted (there is a heavy load on the vehicle, tire pressure is low due to a tire puncture, etc.) The vehicle is used on an incline.
 If this happens due to these causes, it does not indicate a malfunction.
 Back up while visually checking the vehicle's surroundings.
+The camera position is out of alignment.
+Have the vehicle inspected by your Toyota dealer.